Grinch Cookies – easy recipe from a box cake mix! Kids friendly, delicious bright green soft crinkle cookies. Includes VIDEO!

 - green gel food coloring

-- candy hearts (may substitute red cinnamon candies)
+- candy hearts (or sub red cinnamon candies)

 - confectioners sugar

 Preheat the oven to 375° then add the dry cake mix, room temp butter, eggs and oil to a medium size mixing bowl.
 Use a hand mixer to combine.

 Stir in green food coloring gel until it reaches your ideal shade of green then refrigerate the dough 15 minutes for easier handling.

 After 15 minutes combine the powdered sugar and cornstarch in a small bowl.

 Roll the chilled dough into about 1 – 1 1/2” balls (use a scooper if you have one) then coat the balls in the powdered sugar mixture.